oakes/Nightcode/src/clojure/leiningen/new/graphics_clojure/README.md

 # {{name}}

-A project using Quil to draw ... well, that part is up to you.
+A project using Quil in which ... well, that part is up to you.